 Closing User Sessions

-A listing of each individual user session follows, which includes the User ID and last login time.
-For installations with both static and floating license keys, the license type is listed for each user session.
-A "Logoff" button appears for each user session except Admin.
-You can terminate a user session by clicking the Logoff button next to the User ID.
+A listing of each individual user session is displayed, which includes the User ID and last login time.
+The license type is listed for each user session.
+A Logoff button appears for each user session except Admin.
+You can terminate an individual user session by clicking the Logoff button next to the User ID.
 To end user sessions by the a particular license type, click the Logoff button next to the license type tally, at the top of the page.
 This is useful in cases where the limit of active floating user sessions has been reached causing another user to be unable to login.
 Also, this Logoff functionality can be used to clear out all user sessions when Administrative tasks need to be performed on the database (database backup, making large changes, etc.).
 When logging off all users of a particular license type, the user ending the sessions will not be logged off even if his/her user account is of the same type being logged off.